DevPelz/DevPelz/README.md

 Hey 👋, I’m Pelz — an independent blockchain security researcher focused on smart contract auditing.
 I actively compete in top-tier audit contests like Code4rena, Sherlock, and Codehawks, where I’ve earned recognition for identifying critical vulnerabilities across a wide range of protocols.

-My mission is to help projects launch and scale securely by uncovering and mitigating risks before they’re exploited.
 With deep experience in Solidity and a strong track record in both public and private audits, I provide clear, actionable insights that strengthen your protocol’s security posture.
 If you're looking to safeguard your smart contracts or need a reliable auditor for your next launch, I’m available for private audits.
 You can reach out through any of my socials — and feel free to explore my past findings and contest results below.

 - Code4rena Profile: [Pelz](https://code4rena.com/@Pelz)